WofWca/jumpcutter/README.md

 You can check out the comments in its source code for more details.
 </details>

 The second one is "the cloning algorithm", and it's [here](./src/entry-points/content/ElementPlaybackControllerCloning/ElementPlaybackControllerCloning.ts).
-It creates a hidden clone of the target media element and plays it ahead of the original one, looking for silent parts and writing down where they are.
-When the target element reaches that part, we increase its `playbackRate`, or skip (seek) it entirely.
+It creates a hidden clone of the target media element and plays it ahead of the original element, looking for silent parts and writing down where they are.
+When the target element reaches a silent part, we increase its `playbackRate`, or skip (seek) the silent part entirely.
-Currently you can enable it by checking the "Use the experimental algorithm" checkbox.
+Currently you can enable this algorithm by checking the "Use the experimental algorithm" checkbox.

 <!-- FYI this section is linked from CONTRIBUTING.md -->
 ## Build